 6. …But winter isn’t the only season Chicago is known for.

-Chicago may be known for its frigid winters and concrete jungle structure, but its beaches are one of the most popular places to hang with your friends and family.
-While many out-of-towners probably don’t think of Chicago as a prime beach destination, the Great Lakes are just that…great.
-Chicago offers 26 miles of sand along Lake Michigan and an impressive summer beach scene.
+While many out-of-towners don’t think of the Midwest as a beach destination, the Great Lakes are just that…great.
+Chicago offers 26 miles of sand along Lake Michigan and an impressive summer beach scene sans saltwater.
 Here are some must-see beaches in Chicago:

-31st Street Beach.
-Free of charge, you can’t compete with the beach’s painted trees to climb, a sprayground, and climbing spider-web rope structures for the kids.
-Grab some food from Pier 31 and listen to live music every evening.
+- 31st Street Beach.
+Free of charge, you can’t compete with the beach’s painted trees to climb, a sprayground, and spider-web rope structures for the kids.
+Grab some food from Pier 31 and listen to free live music on weekends.

-Montrose Beach.
-For every dog mom out there, Montrose Beach is one of the only beaches in the city to offer a designated dog-friendly zone.
+- Montrose Beach.
+For those with furry friends, Montrose Beach is one of the only beaches in the city to offer a designated dog-friendly zone.
 Elsewhere along the shore offers volleyball nets, kayaks, and cabana rentals.

-North Avenue Beach.
-Just a short walk from Lincoln Park and home to the popular restaurant and bar Castaways, this beach offers volleyball courts, impressive views of the skyline and great seating areas for Chicago’s Air and Water Show.
+- North Avenue Beach.
+Just a short walk from Lincoln Park and home to the popular restaurant and bar, Castaways, North Avenue Beach offers volleyball courts, impressive views of the skyline, and great views for Chicago’s Air and Water Show.
 It’s one of the prime “see and be seen” spots in the city.

 For the foodies:

-If you’re moving to the food-centric Windy City, you’ll soon grow accustomed to the three signature staples: the hot beef sandwich, the deep-dish pizza and the Chicago-style hot dog.
+If you’re moving to the food-centric Windy City, you’ll soon grow accustomed to the three signature food groups: Italian beef, deep-dish pizza, and the Chicago-style hot dog.
 Prepare for beloved beef sandwiches at Al’s Beef, the best deep-dish you’ve ever had at Pequod’s, Giordano’s, or Lou Malnati’s (the actual best is a hotly debated topic and largely depends if you prefer your ‘za saucier or cheesier) and a traditional Chicago-style dog from Portillo’s, which includes sport peppers and celery salt.
 And remember: in Chicago, ketchup on your hot dog is considered a sin.

 For the shoppers:

-Wrigleyville.
-For the best sports shopping in the city, head to Wrigleyville—where you can find a Cubs jersey, a Blackhawks hat or Bulls and Bears gear.
+- Wrigleyville.
+For the best sports gear in the city, head to Wrigleyville—where you can find a Cubs, Blackhawks, Bulls, or Bears jersey.

-State Street.
+- State Street.
 State Street was Chicago’s first-ever shopping district.
-While Michigan Avenue is now the most populated area, State Street is still well worth the visit.
-You’ll find discount stores, hot lunch destinations and Macy’s at State Street – a city landmark and one of the largest department stores in the world.
+While Michigan Avenue is now the most prestigious area, State Street is still well worth the visit.
+You’ll find discount stores, hot lunch destinations and Macy’s at State Street – a local landmark and one of the largest department stores in the world.
 It even features the largest Tiffany’s glass mosaic dome in the U.S.

 For the family: